Pavan-1997/AWS_CodeCommit/README.md

    Now click on create buttun

-   Now upload any file into it using UI
+   Now upload files into it using UI (Use files in repo)

    We can push file to Code Commit using UI or cmd (using UI we can commit only one file hence using cmd)

 3. AWS recommends to use devops tools using a IAM account bit not root account